Personalised Fabrication of Smart Food Systems

 We are building the underpinning science required to:

-This test bed is led by Amy Logan and Nicholas Archer from CSIRO’s Agriculture and Food, and is a collaboration by staff from CSIRO’s Agriculture and Food, Data61, and Manufacturing.
+This test bed was led by Amy Logan and Nicholas Archer from CSIRO’s Agriculture and Food, and was a collaboration by staff from CSIRO’s Agriculture and Food, Data61, and Manufacturing.